 Mike wasn't doing much computer programming work, but he was learning more and more about the company and its needs.
 When FEEC decided to give up on IBM and committed to GE (eventually purchasing two GE400 computer systems), Mike was tasked to select the programming languages and other software the company would use, This meant frequent trips to Phoenix, to meet with marketing and technical people and develop conversion plans for the new computer systems.
 Mike also became FEEC's official technical interface with GE, often dealing with high-level technical people, as well as marketing people.
 He developed many good relationships with the people who lived and worked in Phoenix.
 (To this day, he isn't sure how or why this happened to him...)

 When in Phoenix, Mike was always treated well by his hosts (he was "the customer"), usually taken to nice restaurants and put in high-end hotels and resorts.
-Mike became involved with the GE Users Association, a growing international group of GE computer customers that usually held their annual meeting in Phoenix.
-As his knowledge and reputation grew, Mike was elected to he group's executive board, eventually becoming its President.
+Mike became involved with the GE Users Association, a growing international group of GE computer customers that usually held their Annual Meeting in Phoenix.
+As his knowledge and reputation grew, Mike was elected to he group's Executive Board, eventually becoming its president.
 He was able to bring Libby to Phoenix for some of these meetings, and they stayed in some of the finest resorts there.
-They were also entertained by GE's marketing executives, and they learned a lot about life in Phoenix as a result...
+They were also entertained by GE's marketing executives and learned a lot about life in Phoenix as a result.

-Mike started to fall in love with Phoenix: its weather, restaurants, people and the lifestyle.
+Mike fell in love with Phoenix: its weather, restaurants, people and the lifestyle.
 Phoenix was a very easy town to navigate, with wide, straight streets and new construction everywhere.
 Many trips to Phoenix were in the winter, and returning to Chicago made Phoenix even more appealing.
 He dreamed of moving to Phoenix, and he approached Libby with the idea.

 In 1970, Mike approached people he knew at GE to see if GE would hire him.
 GE was in a difficult position, because they didn't want to jeopardize a big customer by being seen as "raiding".
 Worse yet, GE's large scale computer business was being sold - to Honeywell, Inc. This sale caused a hiring freeze at the Phoenix facility, as well as lay-offs.
 It wasn't a good time to be seeking a job with this company!